Smiling young girl with blonde hair in a braid, wearing a yellow dress, holding up a gray rabbit outdoors in a sunlit green park.

 Top 5 reasons why Easter breaks in Scotland are the best

-And who'd blame them?
-The wilds of Scotland are wonderful all year round, but there's something truly special in the air this season.
+The wilds of Scotland are wonderful year-round, but there's something truly special in the air this season.
 Perhaps it's the weather.
 Or the way the light seems to render the landscape in stunning high definition.
 Or a sprinkle of magic from the Easter Bunny.
+Maybe it's the way Scotland's glens burst into life.
+We don't know for sure – but we have a few ideas.

 Graphic of a house